KinkForAll (aka. KinkCamp)

 GuideToEventActivities

-Page history last edited by maymay 2 mos ago
+Page history last edited by maymay 14 years, 1 month ago

 Event Activities: Running A Successful KinkForAll

-The key to running a successful KinkForAll is to remember that your goal is not anarchy, but organized chaos.
+The key to running a successful KinkForAll is to remember that your goal organized chaos.
 KinkForAll is a free-form free-for-all exchange of ideas and information, but occurs within a tightly regimented model and plan.
 As an unorganizer, your role is to create and support a flexible framework that will enable participants to engage to their fullest.

-In the days before your event, it is recommended that you provide your participants with logistical information about the venue, what to expect at the event, the timing of presentations, and other details.
+In the days before your event, you'll want to provide your participants with logistical information about the venue, what to expect at the event, the timing of presentations, and other details.
 For examples of these kinds of emails, you should examine these threads from the mailing list, which were sent 2-4 days before KinkForAllNewYorkCity:

 The basic premise of logistical information will remain the same across KinkForAll events, as it is focused on making sure that the event adheres to the philosophies and model of KinkForAll.
 However, you should also include individualized information as it becomes available to you.